-(i) Risk Overview

-Principal Risks Narration Key Mitigating actions Commentary on current status Credit Risk As a provider of credit facilities to customers, any adverse changes in the economy or market in which the Group operates, or the credit quality and behavior of borrowers would reduce the value of the Group's assets and increase the allowances for impairment losses, thereby impacting profitability.
+(i) Risk Overview For the year ended 31 December 2024 Principal Risks Narration Key Mitigating actions Commentary on current status Credit Risk As a provider of credit facilities to customers, any adverse changes in the economy or market in which the Group operates, or the credit quality and behavior of borrowers would reduce the value of the Group's assets and increase the allowances for impairment losses, thereby impacting profitability.
 Credit policies incorporate prudent lending guidelines, oversight board control on risk appetite Through effective risk management, Non performing loans continue to be managed within acceptable levels.
-NPL ratio is currently at less than 1%.
+NPL ratio is currently at 1.06%.
 Liquidity Risk The primary objective of liquidity risk management is to provide a planning mechanism for unanticipated changes in the demand or needs for liquidity created by customer behavior or abnormal market conditions.
 The ALCO committee emphasizes the maximization and preservation of customer deposits and other funding sources.
 ALCO monitors deposit rates, levels, trends and significant changes.
 Liquidity is managed on a short to medium term basis ensuring that cash flow demands can be met as and when required.
 A substantial portion of the Bank's assets are funded by customer deposits widely diversified by type and maturity.
 Lending is fully funded by Deposits, usually in the same currency and a loan to deposit ratio of not more than 60% is maintained.
 The Bank also maintains significant levels of Treasury Bills with widely diversified maturity periods.
 These provide a large pool of primary assets to meet cash outflows.
-The Bank's liquidity ratio has, on average, remained above 40%.
-Market Risk The Group faces a number of market risks including interest rate risk and foreign exchange risks.
+The Bank's liquidity ratio has, on average, above 52%.

+For the year ended 31 December 2024 Market Risk The Group faces a number of market risks including interest rate risk and foreign exchange risks.
 The Bank's exposure to market risk arises principally from customer driven transactions.
-Market Risk is managed by the Bank's Retail and Corporate units both of which are supervised by ALCO to ensure that all regulatory ratios are met.
-The Bank has throughout the year maintained an FX exposure position of $\pm 15\%$ to guard against adverse movements in FX rates.
+Market Risk is managed by the Bank's Retail and Corporate units both of which are supervised by ALCO to ensure that all regulatory ratios are The Bank has throughout the year maintained an FX exposure position of $\pm 15\%$ to guard against adverse movements in FX rates.
 The ALCO committee has also maintained oversight over interest rate gaps by ensuring appropriate match between assets and liabilities.

-For the year ended 51 December 2022 Operational Risk The Group faces a number of key operational risks including fraud losses and failings in customer processes.
+Operational Risk The Group faces a number of key operational risks including fraud losses and failings in customer processes.
 The availability, resilience and security of the core IT systems is the most Operational Risk is inherent in the Group's business activities and is managed through an overall framework designed to balance strong corporate oversight with independent risk management.
-The Bank continues to upgrade and The Bank experience losses as a result of failed internal processes during the year amounting to D2.261M.
-An amount of 0.943M has been recovered whilst efforts to continue to recover the balance of D1.317M is ongoing.
-Compliance and This includes the Risk of non Regulatory Risk compliance with regulatory This risk is managed by the Group's Compliance Department.
+The Bank continues to upgrade and secure all it's major IT platforms The Bank's robust internal controls successfully prevented any losses from internal process failures during the year Compliance and Regulatory Risk d This includes the Risk of non compliance with regulatory requirements.
+This risk is managed by the Group's Compliance Department.
 They are responsible for establishing and maintaining the appropriate framework of Compliance policies and procedures.
-The Bank has invested in FIRCOSOFT , FIRCO Due Diligence Softwares and Dow Jones for improved KYC processes.
+The Bank has invested in FIRCOSOFT, FIRCO Due Diligence Softwares and Dow Jones for improved KYC processes.
 The Bank generally complied with regulatory requirements.